-The engine stop/start is a push button control and is usually mounted on the dashboard of the vehicle.
+The engine stop/start may be located at the outrigger controls, lower controls, or platform controls depending on options ordered.
 To start the engine press the button and hold in for a moment until the engine starts, then release.
 To stop, or shut off, the engine, press the button again.